-Writeups.org (WORG for short) is the content archive of the DC Heroes online community.
-It is a fully independent, non-corporate site.
+Writeups.org (WORG for short) is the content archive of the DC Heroes online community now working from Groups.io.

 It has been online since the 14th of March, 1999.
 That’s roughly contemporary with the creation of Google, and two years before the creation of Wikipedia.

 That it’s from the late 1990s is important.
 The Internet back then was very different.
 It was envisioned as a free space of expression and sharing – not platformized, not monetized, not corporatized, not weaponized.